chucklessducks/VPS-Wireguard-Nginx-Mailcow/README.md

 # VPS-Wireguard-Nginx-Mailcow
-My journey to make my own email server.
+This is my journey to make my own email server.

 This idea has been a long time coming.
 For a long time I have toyed with the idea of hosting my own email server and client.
 Yes there are a ton of services out there but there is something about running everything on your own gear.